-Bleeding disorders: Because krill oil can slow blood clotting, there is concern that it might increase the risk of bleeding in people with bleeding disorders.
-Until more is known, people with such conditions should use krill oil cautiously.
+Bleeding disorders: Krill oil can slow blood clotting.
+It might increase the risk of bleeding in people with bleeding disorders.

 Seafood allergy: Some people who are allergic to seafood might also be allergic to krill oil supplements.
-There is no reliable information showing how likely people with seafood allergy are to have an allergic reaction to krill oil; however, until more is known, avoid using krill oil or use it cautiously if you have a seafood allergy.
+Avoid using krill oil or use it cautiously if you have a seafood allergy.

-Surgery: Because krill oil can slow blood clotting, there is concern that it might increase the risk of bleeding during and after surgery.
+Surgery: Krill oil can slow blood clotting.
+It might increase the risk of bleeding during and after surgery.
 Stop using krill oil at least 2 weeks before a scheduled surgery.

 Be cautious with this combination